Consult the latest issue of Arvalis & Terres Inovia infos

 • Role of legumes in soil fertilization and crop rotation.

-Growing lentils in the Southwest of France
+2 - Lentil management in the South-West of France

 • Agronomic characteristics: spring species, low-input crop